-As a student at WVU you have access to all library services — no registration required!
-This includes tutoring and printing, research consultations with a dedicated subject librarian, reserving a study room for private and group study, and of course, borrowing library materials such as books, eBooks, Audiobooks, DVDs and even streaming online video.
+As a student at WVU you have access to all library services — no extra registration is required!
+This includes tutoring and printing, research consultations with a dedicated subject librarian, reserving a study room for private and group study, and of course, borrowing and browsing library materials such as books, eBooks, Audiobooks, articles, databases, DVDs and even streaming online video.

 WVU Student United Way

 We promote philanthropy and community service by providing leadership roles in planning and executing campus-wide traditions like the annual Gold Rush T-shirt sales and the Blue and Gold Mine Sale.
 Students also get to be part of the LIVE UNITED movement by helping to shape our community for the better.